actions/runner/docs/adrs/0354-runner-machine-info.md

 ## Context

-- Provide an mechanism in the runner to include extra information in `Set up job` step's log.
+- Provide a mechanism in the runner to include extra information in `Set up job` step's log.
   Ex: Include OS/Software info from Hosted image.

 ## Decision